 C. Review by the Board

 The Respondent and the ODC each have an opportunity to object to the Hearing Committee’s recommendation.
 The objections are heard by a panel consisting of three members of the Louisiana Attorney Disciplinary Board.
 The ODC and Respondent file briefs and present their arguments before the panel.
-The panel writes an opinion upon which the entire Board votes.
+The panel writes an opinion, upon which the entire Board votes.
 A written recommendation by the Board is then filed in the Louisiana Supreme Court.

 D. THE FINAL STOP . . . . . . . . .THE LOUISIANA SUPREME COURT